Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Zain, with your 5.45 pulley and your weg 5hp 1750rpm motor you will only be using 3.54 hp in your motor, you can always go up to 1,000 rpm and still you will use 4.40hp in your weg motor.
-Personally I would stay around 950 rpm on the pump with your weg if I was building.
-I dont like going over 1,050 rpm when a pump has a disc and spring valve system.
-It’s hard on that type of valve, if a reed and built right then they can run much higher rpms and not be affected, example was worthington and Brunner pumps, But they were designed right.”
+Zain, with your 5.45 pulley and your weg 5hp 1750rpm motor you will only be using 3.54 hp in your motor, you can always go up to 1,000 rpm, and still, you will use 4.40hp in your weg motor.
+Personally, I would stay around 950 rpm on the pump with your weg if I was building.
+I don’t like going over 1,050 rpm when a pump has a disc and spring valve system.
+It’s hard on that type of valve, if a reed and built right then they can run much higher RPMs and not be affected, the example was Worthington and Brunner pumps, But they were designed right.”

 Response from Zain:

 Hey there, again, thanks for the great info!
 I didn’t want to go over the max RPM that was specified for this pump.
 I am required to use a generator at this point to power the compressor as I don’t have 240 in my garage and am unsure of the power type.